Sleepytale Logo

 Busy Toys for Day, Calm Sound for Night

 The toys below are built for one job: rewarding a baby's new movement and discovery with lively, hands on play.
 That is exactly what a crawler needs while awake, feeding cause and effect and coordination all day long.
-Bedtime needs the opposite, a gentle off ramp from all that energy.
-Sleepytale is built for that quieter half of the day.
-With Cleo the Cloud, it helps your baby shift gears with a soft lullaby or a calm bedtime story, all screen free, giving a busy baby a soothing, predictable signal that the day is ending.
+The quiet stretches need something else, a gentle voice rather than another thing to bang.
+Sleepytale is not a toy at all; it is an AI friend for kids.
+With Cleo the Cloud, your baby gets a soft lullaby, a playful rhyme, or a calm story made just for them, in 17+ languages and screen free whenever you want, in the car, during quiet time, and at the end of a very busy day.

 Stacking, Sorting, and Soft Blocks